 Demolition is under way on the former Baer Fabric building in downtown Louisville to make room for the expanded southbound I-65.
 The vacant, four-story building at 515 E. Market St. is being deconstructed by HCL Demolition to salvage bricks, beams and other building materials for reuse.

 The Kentucky Transportation Cabinet this week issued notice to proceed to Walsh Construction Co., leader of a “design-build” team that includes local, regional and national firms that will construct the Downtown Crossing.

 Walsh will complete design work on the new bridge, interstate connections and geotechnical drilling, and develop staging areas for materials and equipment in the coming weeks.

-Walsh’s cost-cutting, time-saving proposal will reduce construction costs by more than $90 million and save more money in financing costs by completing the Downtown Crossing by December 2016, nearly 19 months ahead of schedule.
+Walsh’s cost-cutting, time-saving proposal will reduce construction costs by more than $90 million and save more money in asset finance for construction by completing the Downtown Crossing by December 2016, nearly 19 months ahead of schedule.

 The Downtown Crossing will reduce traffic congestion and improve safety in the region’s busiest transportation hub with the construction of a new Ohio River bridge for northbound Interstate 65 traffic.
 The Kennedy Memorial Bridge will be reconfigured to carry southbound I-65.